-Here we are, it’s the second quarter of 2021, and big news about podcasts continues to come out.
-Sony Music Entertainment recently acquired British audio and TV producer, Somethin’ Else to expand their global podcast division and increase their in-house creative production capabilities.
+Over the past few years, more and more news about podcasts continues to come out.
+Sony Music Entertainment acquired British audio and TV producer, Somethin’ Else to expand their global podcast division and increase their in-house creative production capabilities.
 Facebook is introducing their own podcast product and allowing their users to house their podcasts directly on their Facebook pages.
-And who could forget the big news from the end of 2020 when Amazon bought Wondery, to attempt to compete with Spotify in the podcast market.
+And who could forget the big news from back in 2020 when Amazon bought Wondery, to attempt to compete with Spotify in the podcast market.

 Podcasts have been in existence since the early 2000’s but it wasn’t until a few years ago that the advertising industry started to figure out that these episodic audio files could be a new medium to advertise on.
 In 2020, U.S. podcast advertising revenue was more than $843 million dollars, which is a significant increase from where it was just five years ago at only $105 million.
 According to Statista, this medium is projected to more than double the 2020 advertising spend in just a couple of short years.